Deutsch Intern

 FAQs application advice

-In general, you do not have to be enrolled as a student at the university to do an internship.
+In principle, you do not have to be enrolled at university to do an internship.

-• You would like to dive into a professional field that diverts from the traditional choice of your degree
+• You would like to enter a professional field for which your degree programme was not originally designed

 A letter of motivation is often required when you are applying for university or a scholarship.
 This is where the letter of motivation replaces the cover letter.
 In general, the two formed around very similar.
 However, the focus of a letter of motivation should be the applicant's motivation, that you support with personal attributes, relevant strenghts and soft stkills.
 This type of letter offers you significantly more possibilities for self-presentation.

-For more information and individual guidance, feel free to arrange a consulting session with us.
+For more information and guidance, feel free to arrange an individual counselling with us.

-However, it is fine to make hobbies/internships/volunteer work sound more interesting or successful than they actually were.
+However, it is permissible to present actual activities as more interesting or successful than they actually were.

 Yes, formal salutation is generally accepted in Germany.
 However, in some cases, informal salutation can be appropriate.